kobotoolbox/docs/source/select_one_and_select_many.md

 # "Select One" and "Select Many" question types

-When you have a categorical question with a list of predefined options (choices) for respondents to choose from, you have to choose either the "Select One" or "Select Many" question type in KoboToolbox.
+When you have a categorical question with a list of predefined options for respondents to choose from, you have to choose either the "Select One" or "Select Many" question type in KoboToolbox.
 A "Select One" question type, also known as a "single response" question, means a respondent can only select a single response from a list of options.
 Similarly, a "Select Many" question type